cabloy/cabloy/README.md

 | Wechat Enterprise| CabloyJS Frontend + Wechat API |CabloyJS Backend|
 | DingTalk | CabloyJS Frontend + DingTalk API |CabloyJS Backend|

-* Backend: Because of the complete frontend and backend separation design, only a set of CabloyJS backend code can be developed
+* Backend: Because of the complete `frontend and backend separation` design, only a set of CabloyJS backend code should be developed
 * Frontend: All scenarios that can be based on H5 need only develop a set of CabloyJS frontend code

 ##  Development Process of CabloyJS